gavinmcfarland/postcss-negative-padding/README.md

 [![Windows Build Status][win-img]][win-url]
 [![Gitter Chat][git-img]][git-url]

-A [PostCSS] plugin which lets you use negative values within the `padding` property and creates appropriate negative margins to match.
+A [PostCSS] plugin which lets you use negative values with `padding` to increase the hit area without effecting the layout.
+It uses negative margin to compensate for the padding to prevent movement in the layout.

 ## Usage